ddesmond/AYON-Development-Workbench/linux/README.md

-create-upload-addon            Create and upload an addon to the Ayon server deps-create                    Create a bundle, specify the bundle name in the env deps-install                   ayon-dependencies tool - Install dependencies dontrun                        Don't run this if you have your machine setup already. down                           Teardown the cloned setup, this will PERMA delete the cloned repos. get-path                       Get Workbench path help                           Display this help screen
+create-upload-addon            Create and upload an addon to the Ayon server deps-create                    Create a bundle, specify the bundle name in the env deps-install                   ayon-dependencies tool - Install dependencies dontrun                        Do not run this if you have your machine setup already. down                           Teardown the cloned setup, this will PERMA delete the cloned repos. get-path                       Get Workbench path help                           Display this help screen